tri-co-hack-2022/Resources/fastapi.md

 ```

 In the `site` folder, I'd now have all the files I'd need.
 For an example of this approach in production see: https://github.com/HCDigitalScholarship/migration-encounters

+> Note that it's much easier to use an HTML templating engine such as [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) rather than the pure-Python example above.

 Static sites are easily deployed with services such as [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/) or [Fleek](https://fleek.co/).